Search

 Collagen

 Collagen supplements are extremely popular.
 SPINS data50Casteel B. SPINS presentation.
 UNPA Member’s Retreat, Deer Valley, UT.
-September 2024. indicate that year over year, as of September 2024, sales of collagen products increased by 5.6%.
+September 2024. indicates that year over year, as of September 2024, sales of collagen products increased by 5.6%.

 Collagen is the main structural protein found in the skin and other connective tissues.
 This protein is vital to our good health.
 There are 16 different types of collagens in the body, but most of them are type 1, 2, or 3.
 The other types of collagens are not relevant in the context of this conversation.

-• Type 1 is primarily the collagen found in skin, tendons, veins/arteries and bone.
+• Type 1 is primarily the collagen found in skin, tendons, veins/arteries, and bone.

 • Type 2 is primarily found in cartilage, although some is found in the skin.